Batch normalization: Internal covariate shift

-Batch normalization was initially proposed to mitigate internal covariate shift.
-During the training stage of networks, as the parameters of the preceding layers change, the distribution of inputs to the current layer changes accordingly, such that the current layer needs to constantly readjust to new distributions.
-This problem is especially severe for deep networks, because small changes in shallower hidden layers will be amplified as they propagate within the network, resulting in significant shift in deeper hidden layers.
-Therefore, the method of batch normalization is proposed to reduce these unwanted shifts to speed up training and to produce more reliable models.
+Batch normalization was first developed to address internal covariate shift.
+During training, as the parameters of preceding layers adjust, the distribution of inputs to the current layer changes accordingly, such that the current layer needs to constantly readjust to new distributions.
+This issue is particularly severe in deep networks, because small changes in shallower hidden layers will be amplified as they propagate within the network, resulting in significant shift in deeper hidden layers.
+Batch normalization was proposed to reduced these unwanted shifts to speed up training and produce more reliable models.